Force over Distance: Chapter 16

 “Maybe,” Young said.

 “So he solves this problem.
 He shows it can be solved quickly.
 Like, five people in the world really understand the proof.
 But the thing about showing a problem of this class can be solved in real time?
 It means that ALL such problems can be solved in real time.
-Figuring out what he did, how to implement it across systems—that takes time.
+Figuring out what he did, how to implement it across systems—that’s not so easy.
 But ultimately society benefits a lot.
 Either that or everything falls apart or whatever.”

-“Welllll” Eli said, following Young’s gaze.
-“His proof renders most existing cryptosystems useless.
-But, on the other hand, it also solves like a million other problems so.”
+“Welllll?”
+Eli followed Young’s gaze.
+“His proof renders most existing cryptosystems useless?
+But, on the other hand, it also solves like a bunch of other problems, so.”
 Eli shrugged.
 “Maybe it’s a wash?”

 “How does any of this translate to you being an idiot?”
 Young asked.